ordago/nuxtjs-photography-portfolio/README.md

 # Nuxt.js Photography Portfolio Template

+Welcome to the Photography Template built in Nuxt!
+This project is aimed at providing a complete, ready-to-use template for photographers to showcase their work in a simple yet elegant manner.

 > Hi I'm Sergio Perea.
 I am Computer Engineer and Photographer.
-> I used this template to develop my photography portfolio: https://fotografia.sergioperea.net/
+> I used this template to develop my photography portfolio: https://fotografia.sperea.es/

 ## Build Setup